Board of Trustees

 Kendall B. O’Brien ’84

-Kendall O’Brien, of Cranford, NJ, is a retired financial executive and group chief financial officer for Johnson & Johnson.
-Over her +35-year tenure at Johnson & Johnson, O’Brien held several senior positions across the enterprise sector finance groups, Medical Devices & Diagnostics, Pharmaceuticals and Consumer, as well as roles in Health and Wellness and Corporate.
-Her most recent role was supporting the Vice Chairman/Chief Scientific Officer in strategic and financial decisions regarding the +$10B innovation spending and new early stage enterprise investments.
-She also designed and led Enterprise Acquisition & Divestiture Operations, supporting over 12 divestitures and 20 acquisitions.
-O'Brien was a key leader in Diversity, Equity & Inclusion including sponsorships of the Women’s Leadership Initiative, African Ancestry Councils and Open & Out.
-She served on the Task Force for Talent Innovation (now Coqual) and the Conference Board Leadership Council for Advancing Women.
-O’Brien is currently a member of the College of Business Dean’s advisory council.
+Kendall O’Brien, of Cranford, NJ, is a retired financial executive for Johnson & Johnson.
+Over her +35-year tenure at J&J, O’Brien held several senior positions including Group Chief Financial Officer roles for Medical Devices and Global Innovation.
+In her most recent role, she supported the Vice Chairman/Chief Scientific Officer with oversight of strategic, portfolio and financial decisions.
+Kendall was also actively engaged in acquisitions and divestitures.
+O'Brien was a key leader in Diversity, Equity & Inclusion efforts within J&J and served on several external advisory boards.
+O’Brien is a member of the College of Health Dean’s advisory council.
+She has serves on the Board of Trustees of the Nature Conservancy New Jersey.
 She has a Bachelor of Science degree in both accounting and finance from Lehigh.

 Michele Scaringella ’90